Zamorin: Caste and line of succession

-According to K. V. Krishna Iyer, the court historian in Calicut, the members of the royal house of Zamorin belonged to the Eradi subcaste of Nair aristocracy.
+According to K. V. Krishna Iyer, the court historian in Calicut, the members of the royal house of Zamorin belonged to the Eradi subcaste of the Samanthan section of Nair aristocracy.
 The Samantas claimed a status higher than the rest of the Nairs.
 The Hindu theological formula that the rulers must be of Kshatriya varna may have been a complication for the Samantas of the Kodungallur Chera monarch.
-So the Samantas – already crystallized as a distinctive social group, something of a "sub-caste" – began to style themselves as "Samanta Kshatriyas".
-The Samantas have birth, marriage and death customs identical to other Nair community.
+So the Samantas – already crystallized as a distinctive social group, something of a "sub-caste" – began to style themselves as "Samantha Kshatriyas".
+The Samantas have birth, marriage and death customs identical to other Nair communities.

+The Zamorin follows a matriarchal system where the present king's sister's son becomes the next king.
+The direct sisters of the Zamorin are always married to Nambudiri Brahmin men.
+Consequently, the Zamorin's King’s lineage was always half Zamorin and half Nambudiri Brahmin.

 In the royal family, thalis of the princesses were usually tied by Kshatriyas from Kodungallur chief's family, which the Zamorin recognised as more ancient and therefore higher rank.
 The women's sambandham partners were Nambudiri Brahmins or Kshatriyas.
 Royal men married Samantan or other Nair women.
 Zamorin's consort was dignified by the title "Naittiyar".

 The family of chieftains that ruled the polities in premodern Kerala was known as the swaroopam.
 The rulers of Calicut belonged to "Nediyirippu swaroopam" and followed matriliny system of inheritance.
 The eldest male member of Nediyirippu swaroopam became the Zamorin of Calicut.
 There was a set pattern of succession, indicated by sthanams in the royal line.
 Five sthanams were defined in Calicut.
 These positions were based on the chronological seniority of the incumbent in the different thavazhis of the swaroopam and constituted what is called in the records as "kuruvazhcha".
 Unlike in the case of Cochin (Kochi), there was no rotation of position among the thavazhis.
 Thus no particular thavazhi enjoyed any privilege or precedence in the matter of succession, as the only criterion for succession was seniority of age.

-Five sthanams existed in Calicut, each with its own separate property enjoyed in succession by the senior members of the three kovilakams of the family.
+Five sthanams existed in Calicut, each with its own separate property enjoyed in succession by the senior members of the three kovilakams of the family: